Foreign direct investment in Iran: Foreign investment in the framework of the Commercial Code

 Foreign nationals can, in the framework of the Commercial Code and subject to the observance of the relevant procedures, form and register companies in Iran.
 Iran's Commercial Code does not differentiate between Iranian and foreign stock holders of Iranian companies.
 In other words, there is no restriction regarding the nationality of those who want to establish companies in Iran.
 In this context, foreign exchange restrictions are equally applied to Iranian and foreign investors.
 Such companies, however, do not enjoy the privileges set out in FIPPA (see below).

+Company types

 There are seven types of juridical entity or company which can be established under the Iranian Commercial Code as follows: